nasa/Common-Metadata-Repository/search-app/docs/api.md

 See the [CMR Client Partner User Guide](https://wiki.earthdata.nasa.gov/display/CMR/CMR+Client+Partner+User+Guide) for a general guide to developing a client utilizing the CMR Search API.

-### ECHO-Token Deprecation Notice

-CMR Legacy Services' ECHO tokens will be deprecated soon.
-Please use EDL tokens and send them with the Authorization header.
-This document contains many mentions of ECHO-Tokens, which will soon be out of date.
-Instructions on how to generate an EDL token are [here](https://urs.earthdata.nasa.gov/documentation/for_users/user_token)

 ### Table of Contents

   * [General Request Details](#general-request-details)